 Press the number or letter for that item.
-Suppose you need sum( from the math menu.
+Suppose you need r (for radians) from the DMS menu.
 The script runs faster if you use

 At the end of a script:

 Insert a Pause command.
 This is particularly useful if a script displays text points that you want the user to see after the script finishes.
 Otherwise, text points are closed automatically at the end of a script.